Welcome to Part Four of our Web Site Traffic Blueprint article series, where we explain how to automate traffic to your website using WordPress.

 After your traffic automation system has been set up, we recommend kickstarting the process of driving traffic to your site with the steps shown in this tutorial:

-WordPress Traffic Blueprint: Automated Content Sharing Stage – Summary
+WordPress Traffic Automation System: Content Sharing Stage – Summary

-Once you have your WordPress site and plugins fully set up and expertly configured, all you have to do to begin driving traffic is add great content regularly.
+Once your site and plugins have been set up and expertly configured, all you have to do then to automatically bring more web traffic is publish fresh content on a regular basis.

-If you need endless content ideas for your website, we recommend subscribing to our FREE email training series on growing your business with content marketing here:
+If you need endless content ideas for your web site, we recommend subscribing to our email training series on content marketing here:

-Once you have configured your WordPress site, the next step is to optimize as much of the process as you can.
-This step is explained in the next section of our series.
+Once you have expertly configured your WordPress site, the next step is to optimize the web-traffic generation process.
+This step is explained in the next article in our series.

 This is the end of Section Four